 The Maremmana cattle (Slow Food Presidium) and Cinta Senese pigs are used for the production of excellent cold cuts or sauces to use with traditional fresh pasta.

 Near Saturnia hot springs, not far from Pitigliano, there is an organic farm and agriturismo that is absolutely worth a visit.

 It is definitely a special family-run farm: the family has been taking care of these hilly lands for more than fifty years, respecting what nature offers, using organic methods, raising Maremmana cattle and pigs in the wild.

 They also deals with the production of cured meats with artisanal techniques and without preservatives!

-Here, thanks to Italia Delight, you can spend a day at the farm and have lunch tasting the farm’s products or learn how to make traditional hand rolled pasta such as pappardelle, gnocchi and pici, or Maremma soups (an entirely vegetarian food experience!).
+Here, you can spend a day at the farm and have lunch tasting the farm’s products or learn how to make traditional hand rolled pasta such as pappardelle, gnocchi and pici, or Maremma soups (an entirely vegetarian food experience!).

 It is often thought that it is difficult not to eat meat in Tuscany.
 In reality, the local cuisine offers many tasty options: for example “acquacotta”, the chickpea soup from Maremma (a rustic vegetable soup with seasonal vegetables), and the famous “panzanella”.

 As we have seen In Seggiano, Olivastra Seggianese is the main local olive oil variety.
 The local Food Expert selected by Italia Delight will introduce you to this high-quality extra virgin olive oil PDO: youl will have a walk among the olive trees and join the olive oil tasting, where you will learn how to recognise all the characteristics of extra virgin olive oil!